-The Master of Public Administration Program is formally accredited by National Association of Schools of Public Affairs and Administration (NASPAA).
+The Master of Public Administration Program is formally accredited by Network of Schools of Public Affairs and Administration (NASPAA).

 The Master of Public Administration Program (MPA) is a professional degree program that prepares students for public governance leadership positions in local, regional, and national organizations.

-- Provide a rigorous core curriculum that examines the theoretical underpinnings of public service and provides concentrated areas of study in governmental administration, nonprofit administration and information management.
+- Program Purpose 3: Provide a rigorous core curriculum that examines the theoretical underpinnings of public service.

-- Sustain a welcoming environment that promotes equity and diversity, empowering students and faculty.
+- Program Purpose 5: Sustain a welcoming environment that promotes diversity, equity, and inclusion.